-The best way to become a great screenwriter is by watching and reading movies with fantastic writing that inspire us to take a deeper look at the structures, dialogue, and character or world building within them.
+The best way to become a great screenwriter is by watching and reading movies with fantastic writing that inspire you to take a deeper look at the structures, dialogue, characters, and world-building within them.
 It’s also helpful to watch them when you’re feeling uninspired, to give yourself that little spark to get you writing.
 So here are my top 6 movies every aspiring screenwriter should watch:

 When Learning Dialogue:

 - The Breakfast Club – John Hughes

 This movie puts characters into specific boxes by building up certain archetypes, and then uses dialogue to completely break down those walls.
 When characters are forced to be in one location for the majority of a film, the dialogue has to be impeccable.
 Throughout this coming-of-age tale, you can feel the honesty and vulnerability of the characters and the details of their lives through the dynamic dialogue.
 Everyone knows the scene where they’re sitting in a circle discussing their struggles and special talents.
 It was a mixture of ad lib and scripted content, but it provided the perfect blend of teenage angst and comedy that prevented the exchange from ever becoming too over-the-top dramatic.
 For example, Brian divulges that he brought a gun to school because of the pressure he’s under to get good grades.
 The tone becomes extremely serious as he alludes to killing himself, but when Allison asks if it was a handgun, he reveals that is was a flare gun.
 Thus, the entire circle of kids burst out laughing, including Brian.
 That kind of balance keeps the dialogue believable.
 And when it’s that believable, it becomes relatable, which is what allowed the themes in this movie to transcend generations.
 Definitely take a look at this script if you’re trying to improve your writing skills.

 - Before Sunrise – Richard Linklater and Kim Krizan